Thomas16093/omen-fan/README.md

     - Or migrate to Tauri

 Already pushed to the repo :
+- Self elevation of privileges if the program isn't started as sudo ( only work via the command line )
 - The gui can talk to the internal program asynchronously.
 - ~~The gui is not sized correctly and take too much space.~~ Partially solved ( could be better )